datascience-mobi-2022/2022-topic-02-team-02/README.md

-# 2022-topic-02-team-02
+# Unsere Überschrift

-The aim of this analysis is to find differences in gene expression and pathway activity in
+The aim of this analysis was to determine differences in gene expression and pathway activity in cancer.
+Fist, pan-cancer analysis was conducted which focuses on 33 different cancer types, and secondly characteristics of kidney renal clear cell carcinoma (KIRC) were investigated in more detail.
+For both parts of the analysis, fist data cleaning and descriptive analysis were performed.
+Subsequently, several genesets have been used to examine pathway activities more closely: Hallmark, PID, KEGG, PENG and MMR pathways.
+Gene set enrichment analysis (GSEA) based on these genesets was performed to determine enriched genesets.
+Based on GSEA results differences and similarities between cancer types were analyzed and subtypes were identified by hierarchical clustering.
+For focused analysis on KIRC, PCA and UMAP allowed identification of sybtypes by k-means.
+Among others, KIRC subtypes that differ in immune pathway activity could be identified and differences between subtypes in immune cell fractions were determined using immune deconvolution.
+Consequently, the subtypes were assigned to high and low immune infiltration.
+Based on this, a logistic regression was built to predict the immune infiltration in KIRC samples, hence to which of the immune subtypes they are assigned.

-1. 33 different cancer types (pan-cancer analysis)
+To run the project, you need to download the following files, including raw and cleaned data:

-2. normal and tumor tissue of KIRC patients
+You will find the analysis divided into several steps, which are organized in the following folders:
 ## Data Cleaning

 ### Pan-cancer analysis
 1. Filter for biotypes with BiomaRt $\\rightarrow$ select only protein coding genes
 2. Filter for low variance genes $\\rightarrow$ keep only upper p50 quantile